-The company has applied Ind AS 116 using the modified retrospective approach with effect from 1 st April 2019 and therefore the comparative information has not been restated and continues to be reported under Ind AS 17.
+The Company has applied Ind AS 116 Leases using the modified retrospective approach with effect from 1st April 2019.
 (For Transition to Ind AS 116 Leases refer note 50)

-The Company's lease asset classes primarily consist of leases for land, buildings, plant & machinery equipment's and vehicles.
+The Company's leased asset classes primarily consist of leases for land, buildings, plant & machinery equipment's and vehicles.